EXP-code/EXP/Paper/paper/paper.md

 analysis such as mSSA.
 We provide a [full online manual](https://exp-docs.readthedocs.io) hosted by ReadTheDocs.

-The software package brings published -- but difficult to implement -- applied-math technologies into the astronomical mainstream.  `EXP` and the associated Python interface `pyEXP` accomplish this by providing tools integrated with the Python ecosystem, and in particular are well-suited for interactive Python [@iPython] use through (e.g.)
-Jupyter notebooks [@jupyter]. `EXP` serves as the scaffolding for new imaginative applications in galactic dynamics, providing a common dynamical language for simulations and analytic
+The software package brings published---but difficult to implement---applied-math technologies into the astronomical mainstream.  `EXP` and the associated Python interface `pyEXP` accomplish this by providing tools integrated with the Python ecosystem, and in particular are well-suited for interactive Python [@iPython] use through, e.g., Jupyter notebooks [@jupyter]. `EXP` serves as the scaffolding for new imaginative applications in galactic dynamics, providing a common dynamical language for simulations and analytic